jdstone/flight-check-in/README.md

 <span style="font-size: small;">(that never really materialized🙃)</span>

 * **PHP object-oriented programming**<br>
-I originally wrote the quickly and just wanted it to work.
+I originally wrote this quickly and just wanted it to work.
 OOP was never a priority.
 But as I started thinking about how I could possibly offer this a public software service, I realized it was probably best to rewrite it in OOP code.
 Or perhaps writing it in a different language.
 I did start down this path, as you can see in the [flight-check-in beta](https://github.com/jdstone/flight-check-in/pull/1) pull request.
-But the code is just a terrible mess, and I have no major reason to improve/fix it.
+But the code is just a terrible mess, and I have no major reason to improve or fix it.

 * **Use an anonymous proxy to send the request**<br>
 In the beta I created, you can see bits and pieces of a proxy implementation — the code is a terrible mess.
 Of course, the airline [Southwest] could have just changed their API or restrict access to it, which is what appears they eventually did.
 I don't remember exactly when their API was locked down from public use, but it was sometime after March 2022.
 As of January 2024, I haven't looked nor tried to figure out if there is a way around it.